Stanley Cup Odds

 The Stanley Cup arguably is the most coveted trophy in pro sports.

-It’s said that the Stanley Cup is the toughest trophy to win in professional sports.
+It also may be toughest trophy to win.
 To make it happen, NHL teams must survive four grueling rounds of playoffs and notch a total of 16 postseason wins along the way.

 There are several different ways to bet on the NHL Stanley Cup playoffs.
 Let’s take a quick look.

 - Individual games: You can bet on each game of the playoffs, or simply zero in on the ones that you find most appealing.